Share CMPRO Desktop Overview Video

 - Desktop windows that display traditional CMPRO screens include a toolbar with buttons that facilitate navigation between multiple screens within the same window.

-- This Toolbar, located just below the Title bar on all traditional CMRPO screens, is designed to help you get around efficiently from screen to screen while you stay within that window.
+- This Toolbar, located just below the Title bar on all traditional CMPRO screens, is designed to help you get around efficiently from screen to screen while you stay within that window.

 - It uses navigational aids very similar in fashion to your favorite browser, keeping track of your movements from screen to screen with such familiar functions as the Back and Forward arrows, and History.